Safety-Engineered Needles for Dentistry: Some Clinical Impressions

 Currently there is only one option for intraoral injection from Septodont (Ultra Safety Plus XL).
 Its design and use has recently been reviewed elsewhere, so the focus of this article is on the intramuscular and intravenous aspects of drug administration in dental practices.2 After contacting a number of companies some of them (Becton Dickinson, The Kendall Company and Terumo) sent a number of their SEN products to the author for clinical use.
 The following briefly relates the subsequent clinical experiences with these devices.
 The products in this review are grouped alphabetically.
 This review is not intended to be authoritative or all-inclusive, but will hopefully serve as a guide to help other clinicians choose their SEN products.

-Source: Peter J. Nkansah, M.Sc., DDS, Dip.
+read more Source: Peter J. Nkansah, M.Sc., DDS, Dip.
 Anaes., Specialist in Dental Anaes. | Oral Health Journal